chuaindia/capstone_project/README.md

 This capstone project will show an online website for a seminar.
 The content is written by me with provided guidelines. initially two pages named "Home" and "About" is being created.

-Built With
+# Built With

+HTML

+CSS

-HTML CSS JAVASCRIPT
+JAVASCRIPT

+GITHUB PAGE

 # Live Demo :